READ TIME: 11 Minutes

 Saturday and Sunday: 8 am to 4 pm

-If you have missed the payment deadline and have already received a letter from HMRC threatening legal action, then you must contact that HMRC office.
+If you missed the payment deadline and have already received a letter from HMRC threatening legal action, you then must contact that HMRC office.

 Imperative You Make Contact